xteve-project/xTeVe-Documentation/en/configuration.md

 ## Settings

 #### General
 - **Automatic update of xTeVe:** It is checked regularly, if a new version is available.
 An update will be installed automatically. xTeVe requires write permission for the folder in which the binary is located.
-The following information is sent to an update server: name of the operating system (Windows, Linux etc.), processor architecture (amd64, arm64 ect.)
-And the Git Branch.
+The updates are downloaded from GitHub.

 - **Number of tuners:** Number of tuners provided by xTeVe.
 Used by Plex, Emby HDHR and xteve.m3u (with buffer enabled only).
 If the buffer is activated, the tuner limit for each playlist / tuner can be set separately.
 The tuner limit should then be the sum of all tuner limits in the playlist.